widget

 Choosing Your Swim School is Serious

-You can't just assume when choosing your swim school, that because a pool is advertising Learn To Swim classes, that they know what they are doing.
+You can't just assume when choosing your swim school, that because a pool is advertising Learn To Swim classes, they know what they are doing.

 Wait...
 Get Your Lesson Plans Here

 Learn to swim teaching methods have come a long way since I was a child and I’ve continued to watch them develop over the years as a teacher.
-But there is still no consistent research into what is the best way to teach.
+However, there is still no consistent research into what is the best way to teach.

 The fields are narrowing however, with the advent of the internet and the dissemination of video, teaching methods have become more and more similar.
 Even so, almost every swim school has its own philosophies that differ ever so slightly from each other.